oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/experimental/platform-designer/Readme.md

    The original file is in: add_fpga_ip_export_5_di_hw.tcl_original
    ```

-4. **From a shell with oneAPI environment**, launch the Quartus GUI with the included Quartus project file.
+4. **From a shell with oneAPI environment**, launch the Intel® Quartus® Prime GUI with the included Quartus® project file.
 It's easiest to use the same shell you used to compile the `add_example` oneAPI design.
-   > **NOTE**: You may have to add a path to Quartus to your system's `PATH` environment variable.
-Directions for this are available in the Quartus documentation [Section 4.5: Setting Quartus Prime Environment Variables](https://www.intel.com/content/www/us/en/docs/programmable/683472/current/setting-environment-variables.html).
+   > **NOTE**: You may have to add a path to Quartus® to your system's `PATH` environment variable.
+Directions for this are available in the Intel® Quartus® Prime documentation [Section 4.5: Setting Quartus® Prime Environment Variables](https://www.intel.com/content/www/us/en/docs/programmable/683472/current/setting-environment-variables.html).

    Linux:

    ```
-   source /opt/intel/oneapi/setvars.sh
-   ...
    cd add-quartus
-   quartus AddCSRDemo.qpf
+   Quartus® AddCSRDemo.qpf
    ```

    Windows:

    ```
-   C:\Program Files(x86)\Intel\oneAPI\setvars.bat
-   ...
    cd add-quartus
    quartus.exe AddCSRDemo.qpf
    ```

-> **NOTE**: You can skip steps 5-9 by running the following commands:
-> ```
-> qsys-script --script=add_kernels.tcl --quartus-project=AddCSRDemo.qpf
-> qsys-generate add_kernels.qsys --synthesis --quartus-project=AddCSRDemo.qpf --rev=add
-> quartus_sh --flow compile AddCSRDemo.qpf -c add
-> ```

-5. Open platform designer from the Quartus GUI:
+5. Open Platform Designer from the Intel® Quartus® Prime GUI:

    ![](Readme.md.assets/open-platform-designer-button.png)

 6. Add the following IPs to your system:
-   * Basic Functions > Bridges and Adaptors > Clock > Clock Bridge Intel FPGA IP
+   * Basic Functions > Bridges and Adaptors > Clock > Clock Bridge Intel® FPGA IP
-   * Basic Functions > Bridges and Adaptors > Reset > Reset Bridge Intel FPGA IP
+   * Basic Functions > Bridges and Adaptors > Reset > Reset Bridge Intel® FPGA IP
-   * Basic Functions > Bridges and Adaptors > Memory Mapped > JTAG to Avalon Master Bridge Intel FPGA IP
+   * Basic Functions > Bridges and Adaptors > Memory Mapped > JTAG to Avalon Master Bridge Intel® FPGA IP

 7. Add the oneAPI IPs to your system and connect them as shown: